treyhunner/treyhunner.github.com/source/_posts/2018-09-03-stop-writing-lambda-expressions.markdown

 sorted_colors = sorted(colors, key=methodcaller('casefold'))
 ```

-Sometimes the `operator` module doesn't make things much clearer, but I *usually* find it more clear than an equivalent lambda expression.
+I *usually* find using the functions in the `operator` module make my code clearer than if I'd used an equivalent lambda expression.

-In general though, higher order functions (functions that accept functions as arguments), can make for confusing code.
+## Overuse: using lambda when the alternative is more readable

-Functional programming techniques are great, but Python is a multi-paradigm language and we can mix and match different coding techniques while working toward the goal of more readable and maintainable code.
+Lambda expressions are useful when you're passing functions into other functions, which common when practicing functional programming.
+Functional programming isn't the only way to use Python though: Python is a multi-paradigm language so we can mix and match coding disciplines to make our code more readable.

 Compare this: